awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-resource-health-metrics.md

 # Resource metrics in Amazon Lightsail<a name="amazon-lightsail-resource-health-metrics"></a>

- *Last updated: February 27, 2020*

 **Note**
-Monitor the performance of your instances, databases, and load balancers in Amazon Lightsail by checking and collecting their metric data\.
+Monitor the performance of your instances, databases, distributions, and load balancers in Amazon Lightsail by checking and collecting their metric data\.
 Establish a baseline over time, so that you can configure alarms to more easily detect anomalies and issues with the performance of your resources\.

+ *Last updated: July 23, 2020*

-Amazon Lightsail reports metric data for instances, databases, and load balancers\.
+Amazon Lightsail reports metric data for instances, databases, content delivery network \(CDN\) distributions, and load balancers\.
 You can view and monitor this data in the Lightsail console\.
 Monitoring is an important part of maintaining the reliability, availability, and performance of your resources\.
 Monitor and collect metric data from your resources regularly so that you can more readily debug a multi\-point failure, if one occurs\.

 **Contents**
 + [Monitoring your resources effectively](#monitoring-resources-effectively)